 For potential damage to your business property, make sure that you have coverage for all property of any importance, starting with your recording equipment and recordings, and also including the building, fixtures, and furniture.

-For more information, see Nolo's article on Obtaining Business Insurance.
+For more information, see Nolo's article on Types of Insurance Your Small Business Needs.

 Nolo has various resources that provide more detailed information about starting small businesses, covering such issues as dealing with employees and working with business contracts.
 These include Legal Guide for Starting & Running a Small Business and The Employer’s Legal Handbook, both by Fred Steingold, and The Small Business Start-Up Kit, by Peri Pakroo.